Discovery Cove reviews and photos from the all inclusive resort where you can swim with dolphins in Orlando!

 Another problem with the PhotoKey part of Discovery Cove’s photo package is that there is no flash drive.
 The photos can be accessed by a website for instant download, which is great.
 But, again, in today’s technological era it would be nice to have images on a flash drive to use on several devices or share with friends.

 You can use your own cameras in many of the areas at Discovery Cove.
 But the key is to use cameras with waterproof cases!

 GoPros are really popular at Discovery Cove, and for good reason.
 They are small, they have a variety of different ways to use them (chest mount, wrist mount, head mount, gimbal stick), and take really great photos and video.
-The GoPro Waterproof Housing (used for GoPros older than the HERO7 model, which is waterproof without a special housing) makes this camera one of the best ways to take pictures and video underwater.
+The GoPro HERO10 model is waterproof up to 33 feet and doesn’t need a special cover.
+It is one of the best ways to take pictures and video underwater.

 If you want to use your phone to take pictures or video in the water, especially while snorkeling, you’ll need a waterproof pouch cellphone dry bag case.
 They are SUPER inexpensive and worth every dollar compared to getting your phone wet or dropping it in the water accidentally.

 Yes, there are Florida Resident rates and discounts for Discovery Cove!
 You will save a minimum of 20% off the all-inclusive experience, and some promotions have sales up to 30% off the price.